 Cultural Etiquette at Night Markets in Seoul

-Everyone is welcome to enter any Seoul night market, but you shouldn’t come to these places unprepared.
+Everyone is welcome to enter any Seoul night market, but you shouldn’t come to these spots unprepared.
 Here are things you should keep in mind before you enter Seoul night markets.

 - “Igeo eolmayeyo?”: This means “how much is this?”
 You ask this while pointing to the item you are interested in buying.
 Most shopkeepers do not understand English, so it’s best to brush up on your Korean currency lessons by practicing through this site first.